It's Cherry Season at FruitShare...

-We can't wait for cherry season--and for good reason.
-During this short window FruitShare staffers eat cherries by the handful!
-Our cherry season at FruitShare begins late June and continues well into July.
+and we can't wait.
+During this short window, FruitShare staffers eat cherries by the handful!
+Our season begins late June and continues well into July.
 Cherries ripen on the tree (and yes cherries grow on trees in case you were wondering).
-Our cherries are grown at a small farm in Washington State, and hand picked when ready.
+Our cherries are grown at a small farm in Washington State, and hand-picked when ready.
 At our grower's orchard pickers will make up to 4 passes on each tree during the harvest season to ensure cherries are picked at their full ripeness (as opposed to picking the entire tree at once and including cherries not yet ripe).
-Cherries need to picked at full ripeness and flavor.
-They do not ripen once picked.
-This makes FruitShare cherries about the sweetest things on the planet.
+This makes FruitShare's cherries about the sweetest things on the planet.

 Typically cherries are picked and refrigerated immediately following to maintain freshness.
 With our organic cherries--grown without the use of pesticides and fungicides-- this is especially true.
 Growing organic cherries can be tricky but we have growers who believe it is worth it!